JCqsW97/portfolio-3d/README.md

 2h10 working on navigation bar for small screens, handling blur effects and user inputs + privacy 2h20 working on project, project details and so on.
 Sticky position is tricky...
-1h to handle the scroll to top when changing page, and twicking project preview image position
+1h to handle the scroll to top when changing page, and twicking project preview image position 5h12 to update a lot of stuff... a problem with the dragable elements, related to containers + updated logos everywhere + pitch projects